||Swift Ridge Trail (historic Shooter

 climbs uphill.
 This is mostly grass slope, and highly sun-exposed.
 It will

-gain 650 vertical feet over 2.3 miles.
-The Shooter trail will cross over
+gain 650 vertical feet over 2.3 miles from the trailhead.
+The Swift Ridge trail will cross over

 more-level option of what appears to be the most-used trail.

-Shooter joins Ireland at mile 2.6 from the trailhead.
+Swift Ridge joins Lazuli at mile 2.6 from the trailhead.
 You're now at

 what I'm calling Level One.
 From downhill to uphill, 4 "levels"